NicklasVraa/VAE_based_segmentation/readme.md

 ---
 ## Results:
-🟢 Green denotes the ground truth, set by a specialist doctor. \
+🟢 Green denotes the ground truth, which has been set by a specialist doctor. \
 🔴 Red denotes our model's prediction.

 ![Find in figures directory, if not loaded.](figures/results.png)